Litigation Assistant / Paralegal

 - Maintain contact with clients to gather evidence for cases, direct questions to appropriate attorneys, and provide updates on status of cases

 - Proofread, format, perform legal and factual cite-checks, and create tables of authorities/contents for legal documents

 - Create and maintain accessible documents in various formats including Word, PDF, and Excel (accessibility training will be provided)

-- Desire to work in a progressive field, focused on making society more just, fair, and accessible to all
+- Desire to work in an organization focused on making society more just, fair, and accessible to all

 - Preferred: college graduate with an excellent academic record

 - Excellent project management skills, the ability to track and meet deadlines, take ownership of your work, work independently, ask questions, and to work well under pressure

 - Strong written and oral communication skills for effective communication with DRA staff, clients, co-counsel, opposing counsel, judges, and court staff

 - A team player willing to take on a variety of tasks as needed